Ecommerce Holiday Planning

 Shopping feeds are the image-based equivalent of PPC text ads.
-However with shopping feeds, Google pairs shoppers’ searches with the info that you provide about your product (the title and description).
+With Shopping Feeds, however, Google pairs shoppers’ searches with the info that you provide about your product (the title and description).

 When thinking about using shopping feeds during the holidays, there are a few factors to be aware of:

-It takes time to learn all of the ins-and-outs of the Google Merchant Center — the mission control center for shopping feeds.
-We recommend getting started sooner than later to make sure everything is in place for an on-time and successful campaign launch.
+It takes time to learn all of the ins-and-outs of the Google Merchant Center—the mission control center for shopping feeds.
+We recommend getting started sooner rather than later to make sure everything is in place for an on-time and successful campaign launch.

 Follow the rules.

-Bidding for shopping feeds is different than for PPC text ads.
-Instead of bidding on keywords, you have options to bid by sku, brand, category and other product attributes.
+Bidding for shopping feeds is different than it is for PPC text ads.
+Instead of bidding on keywords, you have options to bid by SKU, brand, category, and other product attributes.
 As such, the product info you submit needs to be descriptive.

 Additionally, as four ads appear at once (rather than two or three text ads), competition is stiff.
 Make sure your products have excellent product images and that your bid is competitive.